BladeZhenLei/Conjecture/README.md

 $p_4=2^{{2^2}^{2}}+3^{{3^3}^{3}}=?,...,$
 it <strong>was</strong> conjectured that all elements of such sequence are primes.
 <p/>

-<strong>Answer:</strong> The original question and answer were posted by me on the Chinese academic forum <strong>Zhihu</strong>, the author who solved the problem has spent one month on it with paid cloud computation to find the smallest factor.
+<strong>Proof:</strong> The original question and answer were posted by me on the Chinese academic forum <strong>Zhihu</strong>, the author who solved the problem has spent one month on it with paid cloud computation to find the smallest factor.
 <p/>
-Please see
+Please see (use Chinese-English Google Translation if necessary)
 <a href="https://www.zhihu.com/question/512482114"> Interesting Prime </a>